argenos/zotero-mdnotes/docs/docs/advanced/templates/defaults.md

 ```

 The files must be located at the root of the folder you chose.
-For now, hidden folders (those starting with `.`) are not supported.
+For now, hidden folders (those whose name starts with `.`) are not supported.
 If there is no path specified or the file doesn't exist, Mdnotes will use the default templates.

 The default templates can give you an idea of existing [placeholders and wildcards](../placeholders.md)

 ## Export to markdown

-Using the `Export to markdown` will export whatever you have selected, using the [zotero metadata template](#zotero-metadata-template) if you have selected an item or the [zotero note template](#zotero-note-template) of you have notes in your selected items.
+`Export to markdown` will export whatever you have selected.
+It uses the [zotero metadata template](#zotero-metadata-template), if you have selected an item, and the [zotero note template](#zotero-note-template) if there are notes in your selected items.

 ### Zotero Metadata Template